Khlong Saen Saep

 Khlong Saen Saep (คลองแสนแสบ, /th/) is a canal (khlong) in central Thailand, connecting the Chao Phraya River to Prachinburi Province and Chachoengsao.
 A portion of the canal is used for public transport by an express boat service in Bangkok.
 The 72 km long canal passes through 21 districts and is connected to more than 100 smaller canals.

 History

 The Saen Saep Canal was built on the order of King Rama III during a conflict between Siam and Annam over Cambodia in order to establish water transport for soldiers and weapons.
-Construction began in 1837 and cost 96,000 Baht.
+Construction began in 1837 and cost 96,000 Baht (480 million baht adjusted for inaflation.).
 Construction was finished in three years.
 Klong Saen Saep was once filled with lotus plants.
-King Mongkut, Rama IV (1851-1868) built Sa Pathum Palace (Lotus Pond Palace) in Siam District.
+King Mongkut, Rama IV (1851–1868) built Sa Pathum Palace (Lotus Pond Palace) in Siam District.
 The name of the palace and present-day Pathum Wan District are derived from it.

 The Saen Saep starts from Maha Nak Canal (Khlong Maha Nak) (คลองมหานาค) at Ban Krua on the border of Ratchathewi and Pathum Wan Districts.
 In Chachoengsao Province it ends in the Bang Pakong River.